Crown-Commercial-Service/digitalmarketplace-jenkins/README.md

 The infrastructure that Jenkins runs on is now managed via our Terraform code which is in the digitalmarketplace-aws repo [here](https://github.com/alphagov/digitalmarketplace-aws/tree/master/terraform/modules/jenkins).
 Jenkins runs behind an ELB.
 The ELB has a certificate provided by Amazon Certificate Manager, and terminates our TLS, before proxying requests on to the Jenkins instance.
+The certificate is a wildcard certificate to make it easy to move Jenkins to a new subdomain if required.

 ## To setup